athenaleong/digital-garden/content/read/All Joy And No Fun - Reading Notes.md

 Adolescents make poor judgement not because of their ability to estimate risk.
 They actually overestimate risk when it comes to situation involving their own morality.
 They make poor judgement because they assign a greater value to the reward they will get from taking that risks that adults do.
 (B.  J. Casey)

 Older childreen tend to act out, becasue our culture gives them too few chances to take constructive, and tangibly relevant risks (ie. rigid examination system, school rules).
-Creating outlets for older children to express themselves and experiment is extremely important (Hack club is a great example).
+Creating outlets for older children to express themselves and experiment is extremely important.

 ---